-Even in the same period of life cycle, different enterprises will still have different goals.
-This is because the external environment considerations and internal advantages and disadvantages are different.
+Even in the same period of the life cycle, different enterprises will still have different goals.
+This is because the external environmental considerations and internal advantages and disadvantages are different.

 In addition, enterprises must make predictions about the market and make a long term forecast and then set a long term objective.
 After a long term forecast (objective) is made, a phased projection of the medium-term forecast (the objective) will be followed by a short-term goal.

-The short-term goals should be adjusted to the actual situation to revise the long-term forecasts and objectives, and then to set new short-term targets, so that’s keep cycling.
+The short-term goals should be adjusted to the actual situation to revise the long-term forecasts and objectives, and then to set new short-term targets, so that keep cycling.

 Are you sick of hearing about resolutions yet?

 Mistake 1: You only look at the big picture.